-Here’s what I’m thinking about before joining a startup.
+Because we are focused on the downside of a startup getting acquired, here’s what I’m thinking about before joining a startup.

 For an early stage startup (Series B or earlier), there’s a greater than a 50% chance the startup won’t be around in five years, and a greater than 50% chance my equity won’t be worth anything either.

 Given the below market salary and the high probability of failure, I must believe the company and therefore, my equity, has a chance to grow by 10X or more during my time there to compensate for all the risk.
 If I don’t believe there is at least a 10X return, unless I really love the product and people, why bother taking such a huge risk?